RamadanYassin/Android-Roadmap/README.md

    - Dependency Injection (Hilt, Coin)
    - Clean Arch (Modules, repos, use case)

-Why This Order?
-This roadmap guides you through becoming an Android Native developer using Kotlin and Jetpack Compose, avoiding "tutorial hell" by balancing structured learning with hands-on projects.
-Follow the sequence to build skills progressively, create portfolio projects, and prepare for internships or junior roles.

 ## Basic
 **Goal**: Learn Kotlin and Jetpack Compose to build simple Android apps.